CME Information

 Commercial support disclosure

-This live course is supported, in part, by educational grants and in-kind support from industry.
+This live meeting is supported, in part, by in-kind support from industry.
 All support is managed in strict accordance with the ACCME’s Standards for Integrity and Independence.
-Appropriate acknowledgment of all supporting organizations is made to participants prior to the educational activity on the event website and with signage during the meeting.
+Appropriate acknowledgement of all supporting organizations is made to participants prior to the educational activity in the program guide, on the event website, and with signage during the meeting.
 View the guidelines for company representative and in-kind support.

 Disclosure and mitigation of personal conflicts of interest

-Click here to view all faculty disclosure.
-In accordance with the ACCME’s Standards for Integrity and Independence and related policies, ASRA Pain Medicine is committed to ensuring balance, independence, objectivity, and scientific rigor in its CME/CPD activities.
+In accordance with the ACCME’s Standards of Integrity and Independence of Accredited Education and related policies, ASRA Pain Medicine is committed to ensuring balance, independence, objectivity, and scientific rigor in its CME/CPD activities.
 Those in control of the educational content disclose all relevant relationships (financial or other) with any ineligible company that they have had within the past 24 months.
 If an individual refuses to disclose, they are disqualified from participating.
-Disclosure information is evaluated, and conflicts of interest mitigated.
-Disclosure is made to participants prior to the activity.
+Disclosure information is evaluated for relevance and conflicts of interest mitigated.
+Disclosure of all relevant financial relationships with ineligible companies is made to participants prior to the activity.
 Participants are asked to evaluate the objectivity and independence.
 Off-label or investigational use of a therapeutic product is also disclosed.